-Hi, I'm Joseph, through my coaching sessions I am of service to my clients by supporting them through times of transition.
+Hi, I'm Joseph, I help people feel more comfortable in their bodies and live peaceful lives.
+Through my 1:1 and group sessions, I am of service to my clients by supporting them through times of transition.
 I care deeply about the human experience, how we affect each other and the planet around us.

 The following is a little about me: to find out more please listen to some of the podcasts in the media section here...